MOSEK/mosek.rust/README.md

 # *DISCLAIMER*

 This software is still experimental.
-We (MOSEK) may fix errors and bugs, but provide no guarantee on how or how quickly we do so.
+We (MOSEK) will attempt to fix errors and bugs, but provide no guarantee on how or how quickly we do so.

 # Mosek 10.0 Rust interface